New Zealand North Island is an adventurer’s dream. Cast eyes over best things to do in the Coromandel Peninsula and you’ll see why.

 Go surfing on Whangamata Beach

-One of the best places to visit in Coromandel is Whangamata Beach.
+One of the coolest places to visit in Coromandel is Whangamata Beach.
 This beach is famed across the world as one of the best surfing beaches in New Zealand.
 If you’re into surfing, head off to the beach and enjoy the famous left-hand break.

 The estuaries on either side of the beach offer kayakers and SUP boarders the perfect tranquil waters.
 When the wind is up, windsurfers come out to play.